-Genetic evaluation of Holstein dairy cows, heifers and bulls for non-return 90 (NR90) is carried out in Germany since the mid-eighties.
-NR reflects only part of fertility.
+Genetic evaluation of Holstein dairy cows, heifers and bulls for Non-Return-90 (NR90) is carried out in Germany since the mid-eighties.
+NR reflects only one aspect of fertility.
 Additional time traits are necessary.
 There are indications that NR in heifers and in cows are genetically different traits.
-A model for multitrait genetic evaluation of fertility is described.
+Therefore a multitrait model for genetic evaluation of fertility is described.
 The four traits included in the model are NR and age at 1st service in heifers and NR and interval from calving to 1st service in cows.
-The necessity of an environmental effect of the service sire that varies over time is identified.
-Two advantages of this effect are that firstly there is a more accurate correction for service sire in the model and secondly it is possible to estimate a current ability of the service sire to fertilise a cow.
+The necessity of a permanent environmental effect of the service sire that varies over time is identified.
+Advantages of this effect are that firstly there is a more accurate correction for service sire in the model and secondly it is possible to estimate a current ability of the service sire to fertilise a cow.
 The latter may be of interest for AI-stations.
 First results of data analyses are shown and possible additional checks based on herd-year averages and linkage of fertility data with calving data are discussed.